apache/celix/documents/getting_started/using_services_with_c.md

 ## See also

-See the [C Dependeny Manager](../../libs/dependency_manager/readme.md) and [C Dependency Manager example](../../examples/celix-examples/dm_example) for more information and a more complex working example.
+See the [C Dependency Manager](../../libs/dependency_manager/README.md) and [C Dependency Manager example](../../examples/celix-examples/dm_example) for more information and a more complex working example.